 If the baby has additional health conditions due to syphilis, such as organ inflammation, parallel treatment will help manage or treat the conditions.
 The doctor will periodically evaluate the infant to check the response to the treatment.

-The treatment must be prompt to avert lasting complications, such as blindness, deafness, facial deformity, and severe neurocognitive problems that affect the baby’s growth.
+The treatment must be prompt to avert lasting complications, such as blindness, deafness, facial deformity, and severe neurocognitive problems that affect the baby’s growth and development.

 Tips To Prevent Syphilis In Babies